 Building the Sierra Chart Footprint

-This footprint was build to clearly display several order flow observations that have an impact on decision making.
+This footprint was built to clearly display several order flow observations that have an impact on decision making.

 A – Highlight of finished and unfinished auctions.